PJK/libcbor/doc/source/getting_started.rst

 You can then adjust the build options.
 The defaults will work just fine.
 Hit 'Generate' when you are done.

-Open the shell, navigate to the output directory, and run ``mingw32-make cbor``.
+Open the shell, navigate to the output directory, and run ``mingw32-make cbor cbor_shared``.

 .. image:: img/win_4.png